Visual Arts in the Spring

-This has been a rough Winter for most of the country and most are looking forward to Spring.
-(Australians and Kiwis are lucky enough to be having their Summer now) St. Patrick's Day and Easter are two Spring Holidays.
-In schools, general education teachers have arts and crafts activities with their students this time of year.
+This has been a rough Winter for most of the country and most are looking forward to warmer weather.
+(Australians and Kiwis are having their Fall now) In schools, general education teachers have arts and crafts activities with their students this time of year for various holidays.

-Many teachers with no formal art training limit their activities to "color in the lines" coloring handouts of eggs, Easter egg hunts, shamrocks, and leprechauns.
+Many teachers with no formal art training limit their activities to "color in the lines" coloring handouts of eggs, Easter egg hunts, and in religious schools, coloring pages of the crucifiction.
 They don't have the head knowledge to stretch students' creativity like art teachers do.
 This is your time to step up and take the reins and show them how its done!

 Since 1994 we have been thrilled to have you visit our site.
 This year marks the 20th birthday of the Incredible Art Department.
 This website would not exist without our visitors from around the world.
 In March we will celebrate the birthday of the site with special images.
 You can see what this page looked like in 1995 around this time.
 It was an ugly design, but back then you couldn't create tables and not until 1995 could you center any images on the page.
 As you can see, much has changed through the years.
 We hope that wherever you are, you are able to find relaxation through the month of December.